majuth/basketball-stats-site-lite/README.md

 ## How to view the website

-This site is being optimized to be viewed on the web, for local full view visit BasketballStatsSite (non-lite)
+This site can be viewed [here](https://majuthkira.github.io/basketball-stats-site-lite/index.html), for local full view visit [BasketballStatsSite (non-lite)](https://github.com/majuthkira/basketball-stats-site/)

 ## How it works